tobybreckon/python-cnn-tools-test/README.md

  * For **TensorFlow** only - use tests 1, 4 and 5 only.
  * For **Keras** (which uses TensorFlow as a backend) - use tests 1, 2, 4, 5 only.
- * For **PyTorch** only - use test 3 only.
+ * For **PyTorch** only - use test 3 only (and 3a for testing with OpenCV also).
  * _See very simple test 1a for additionally testing sci-kit-learn is available in the same python environment_

 N.B.
 Durham Students - ***if testing/using on the Durham University LDS (linux) system*** you need to first run ```tensorflow1.14.0.init```, ```pytorch1.2.0.init``` and ```opencv4.1.1.init``` in the command shell to add the relevant paths for these tools to the ```PYTHONPATH``` environment variable (and be sitting at a machine with a GPU in it!).

 _Assumes that the git, wget, md5sum and curl tools are available on the command line or that similar tools are available to access git / download files._

-**Tests 4 and 5 assume you have OpenCV aleady installed** (with the extra modules also for Test 5) - OpenCV has its own testing page and test suite here - https://github.com/tobybreckon/python-examples-ip/blob/master/TESTING.md
+**Tests 3a, 4 and 5 assume you have OpenCV aleady installed** (with the extra modules also for Test 5) - OpenCV has its own testing page and test suite here - https://github.com/tobybreckon/python-examples-ip/blob/master/TESTING.md

 An additional test script for MxNet is also available (```mxnet-test.py```) but this is not currently included within the the set of software supported by the set of explicit tests below
 (which is primarily used to test our on campus teaching lab provision of TensorFlow, Keras and Pytorch at [Durham University](https:/www.durham.ac.uk/)).